-With the dawn of the new year, it is time to set some serious goals.
-If you’ve had travel plans last year which never materialised, this year revisit your plans and make them happen.
+With the long weekend right at the corner, it is time to make the most of it.
+If you’ve had travel plans last year which never materialised, this is the time to revisit your plans and make them happen.

 We aren’t asking you to make elaborate plans or live out of your suitcase, but small trips every now and then serve as a much needed break from the daily grind.
 After all, short trips don’t burn a hole in your pocket, don’t require maniacal planning and keep you rejuvenated!